vickicres/react-gallery-app/README.md

 This project has been customized to a personal preference.
 Please see below to check out all the changes.

-All the buttons color update including the hoving color.
+All the buttons color update including the hoving color.<br />
-Add box-shadow to all the buttons.
+Add box-shadow to all the buttons.<br />
-Update font family to 'fantasy' to match the color theme.
+Update font family to 'fantasy' to match the color theme.<br />
-Add font weight to the text.
+Add font weight to the text.<br />
 Add more padding to main nav buttons.

 ## Available Scripts